celinakirschner/CAR-Information-Retrieval-Project/README.md

 ## Content
 * Notebooks and their content
-* Pipeline:
-  1. Deserialize Files
+* Step 1: Deserialize Files
-  2. Data Cleansing
+* Step 2: Data Cleansing
-  3. Merge Files
+* Step 3: Merge Files
-  4. Create Training Files
+* Step 4: Create Training Files
-  5. Creating Representations
+* Step 5: Creating Representations
-  6. Model Training
+* Step 6: Model Training

 ## Notebooks and their Content
-* Notebooks-Linda
+### Notebooks-Linda
   * Create Files: Deserialize the data from fold-0 and merge them with the section title and save them as individual csvs.
   * Pre-Processing-corpus: Cleans the corpus from stopwords, remove punctuations, lower cases the text, stems them etc.
   * Merging of corpusses with title file: Merge the section title combinations with the cleansed text by using the paragraph IDs.
   * Create Trainingfiles: Creates training files with x articles from individual article.
   * Model Training: All learnt models for Unigram and Word embeddings representation.
 Contains all evaluation metrics and functions to  generate text representations.

-* Notebooks-Celina
+### Notebooks-Celina
   * Exploration
     * concatenation-downsample: Concatenating different representations for downsampled data.
     * concatenation-upsample: Concatenating different representations for upsampled data.